about the Enneagram

 There’s always more to learn.
 Here are some of my favorite places for exploration and discovery.

-Of course, there’s my book, Out of the Box & Into the Wild: An Enneagram Journey through the Triads of Nature.
-But it is just one of many great resources out on the market today.
+Of course, there’s my book, Out of the Box & Into the Wild: An Enneagram Journey through the Triads of Nature, but that is just one of many great resources out on the market today.
 Below are some others.

 Podcasts